smonsalvemej2019/FCFS-CPU-Scheduler/README.md

 </dl>
 <p>The code will process only the head of the waiting queue (CPU) and/or the whole I/O queue.
 Whenever the internal counters for any process increases then it will make a switch (context switch).
 In a switch, if the process is moved into I/O then it will be put on any position (position does not matter because the I/O queue must be iterated trough completely) and the head of waiting queue will be pointing to a new process.</p>

+<h2>3/12/2020 Final Update</h2>
+<p>The simulation of the first come first serve scheduling algorithm is finalized.
+The program is able to take data from the arrays and calculate turnaround time, waiting time, and response time.
+The algorithm will also display the CPU utilization as well as details on the queues.</p>

+<p>The implementation approach involved two linked list, the waiting queue and the I/O queue.
+The head node of the waiting queue is the CPU.
+Every time the global counter hit the waiting list the program would only process the head node, if it hits the I/O queue, it would process every node within it.
+Class members keep track of the input arrays and also hold the information on the response time waiting time, etc.</p>

+<p>If you want to run the simulation yourself, make sure you create an “output.txt” in your directory. </p>